 - a.
 A documented training and development policy exists for the staff. - b.
-Staff should be given appropriate orientation/training to respective system of medicine. - c.
-Training also occurs when job responsibilities change/ new equipment is introduced. - d.
+Training also occurs when job responsibilities change/ new equipment is introduced. - c.
 Feedback mechanisms for assessment of training and development programme exist.

 Staff members, students and volunteers are adequately trained on specific job duties or responsibilities related to safety.